 This bill adds an absence for the benefit of a pupil's mental or behavioral health to the list of school absences that must be excused.
-It also requires the Department of Education to identify and provide an evidence-based youth behavioral health training program for specified school employees and for pupils in grades 10-12.
+It also requires the Department of Education to identify and provide one or more evidence-based youth behavioral health training programs for specified school employees and for pupils in grades 10-12.